Introduction

 No trapping strategy succeeds without addressing the environment.
 Deny rats access to food, water, and shelter.
 Encourage clients to store food in rodent-proof containers, clean up garbage and clutter, and seal cracks or holes in buildings.
 Rats will abandon areas that no longer feed them.
 Combine behavioral insight and technology with good sanitation for lasting rodent control.

-By following these recommendations – grounded in rat behavior and bolstered by new technology – pest control professionals can significantly improve their success rate in managing common rats.
+By following these recommendations — grounded in rat behavior and bolstered by modern technology — you can significantly improve success rates in managing common rats.
 The goal is to stay one step ahead of these adaptable creatures: anticipate their moves, use their habits against them, and deploy the latest tools to remove them efficiently.
+With an integrated approach, even the clever "old river rat" can be brought under control.